-Section 2.1: Federal Comprehensive Everglades Restoration Plan (CERP) Projects and Funding Requests (\$69,888,000)
+Section 2.1: Federal Comprehensive Everglades Restoration Plan (CERP) Projects and Funding Requests (\$257,461,000)

-U.S. Army Corps of Engineers Construction (\$62,055,000)
+U.S. Army Corps of Engineers (USACE) Construction (\$244,900,000)

 Congress authorized the CERP in the Water Resources Development Act (WRDA) of 2000.
 The objective of the program is to restore, protect, and preserve water resources in central and southern Florida, including the Everglades.
 The CERP includes numerous projects that work together to achieve the plan's restoration goals.
 WRDA 2000 requires the completion of project implementation reports (PIRs) for these projects.
 The PIRs provide further information on plan formulation and evaluation, engineering and design, estimated benefits and costs, and environmental effects of planned restoration activities.
 The PIRs serve to bridge the gap between the conceptual level of detail contained in the CERP and the detailed design plans and specifications required to proceed with construction.
 Congress authorized three projects in WRDA 2007: the Indian River Lagoon South, the Picayune Strand Restoration, and the Site 1 Impoundment projects.
 An additional project, the Melaleuca Eradication Facility, was authorized for construction in accordance with the programmatic authority provision of WRDA 2000.
-The Water Resources Reform and Development Act of 2014 authorized four additional CERP projects: the Caloosahatchee River (C-43) West Basin Storage, the C-111 Western Spreader Canal, the Broward County Water Preserve Areas, and the Biscayne Bay Coastal Wetland Phase 1 projects.
-WRDA 2016 authorized the Comprehensive Everglades Planning Project (CEPP) and reauthorized the Picayune Strand Restoration Project.
-The Water Resources Reform and Development Act of 2018 authorized the Central and Southern Florida project and the Everglades Agricultural Area project, subject to conditions.
+The WRDA 2014 authorized four additional CERP projects: the Caloosahatchee River (C-43) West Basin Storage Reservoir, the C-111 Spreader Canal Western Project, the Broward County Water Preserve Areas, and the Biscayne Bay Coastal Wetland Phase 1 Projects.
+The WRDA 2016 authorized the Central Everglades Planning Project (CEPP) and reauthorized the Picayune Strand Restoration Project.
+The WRDA 2018 authorized the CERP Central and Southern Florida Everglades Agricultural Area (EAA) Reservoir Project, subject to conditions.

-From a project perspective, the major focus of the U.S. Army Corps of Engineers (USACE) FY 2020 activities includes continuing construction management on the Indian River Lagoon South project features at C-44 and oversight of SFWMD construction of the pump station; oversight of the C-43 Caloosahatchee West Basin Storage Reservoir construction being performed by the SFWMD; complete design of the Biscayne Bay Coastal Wetlands L-31 East Flow-way Contract 5; initiate design of the CEPP PPA South component; completing design of the Picayune Strand southwest protection features; initiating construction of the Picayune Strand road removal east and west of Miller Boulevard and the Southwest Protection Features; and continuation of project adaptive assessment and monitoring activities used to monitor the effects of projects as they are implemented, as well as the CERP Design program level activities.
+From a project perspective, the major focus of the USACE FY 2021 activities includes continuing construction management on the Indian River Lagoon South project features at C-44 and oversight of South Florida Water Management District (SFWMD) construction of the pump station; oversight of the C-43 Caloosahatchee West Basin Storage Reservoir construction being performed by the SFWMD; continuing construction and construction management of the Biscayne Bay Coastal Wetlands L-31 East Flow-way features; construction and construction management of CEPP South features, continued design of the CEPP South components and EAA project features; construction and construction management of the Picayune Strand southwest protection features and road removal east and west of Miller Boulevard; continued design of Broward County Water Preserve Areas features; and continuation of project adaptive assessment and monitoring activities used to monitor the effects of projects as they are implemented, as well as the CERP Design program level activities.

-From a program perspective, FY 2020 CERP activities include continuation of Restoration Coordination and Verification (RECOVER), an inter-agency scientific group charged with system-wide assessments of planned and completed projects as well as with programmatic level activities.
+From a program perspective, FY 2021 CERP activities include continuation of Restoration Coordination and Verification (RECOVER), an inter-agency scientific group charged with system-wide assessments of planned and completed projects as well as with programmatic level activities.
 RECOVER's science-based activities include evaluation and assessment on the performance of the CERP, review of the effects that other restoration projects may have on CERP, and provision of a system-wide perspective throughout the restoration process.
 Other program level activities include continued reassessment of project sequencing to optimize delivery of benefits as contained in the Integrated Delivery Schedule.

-U.S. Department of the Interior (DOI) - National Park Service (NPS) (\$5,115,000)
+U.S. Department of the Interior (DOI) - National Park Service (NPS) (\$5,054,000)